m-col/xanadu/README.rst

 Currently, the displayed folder is ``${XDG_DESKTOP_DIR:-$HOME/Desktop}``.

-xanadu is Gtk-based and so the style of icons and possibly other parts will be determined by your configured Gtk theme.
+xanadu is Gtk-based and so styling will be determined by your configured Gtk theme.

 Usage
 -----